GabeScott/standard-works-vault/General Conference/2009 April - Adversity.md

 “Therefore he did say no more to the other multitude; but he stretched forth his hand, and cried unto those whom he beheld, who were truly penitent, and said unto them:

-“I behold that ye are lowly in heart; and if so, blessed are ye.”
+“I behold that ye are lowly in heart; and if so, blessed are ye.”[^4]

 The scripture goes on to praise those of us who prepared for adversity in the more prosperous times.
 Many of you had the faith to try to qualify for the help you now need, before the crisis came.

-Alma continued, “Yea, he that truly humbleth himself, and repenteth of his sins, and endureth to the end, the same shall be blessed—yea, much more blessed than they who are compelled to be humble because of their exceeding poverty.”
+Alma continued, “Yea, he that truly humbleth himself, and repenteth of his sins, and endureth to the end, the same shall be blessed—yea, much more blessed than they who are compelled to be humble because of their exceeding poverty.”[^5]

 That young man with whom I spoke recently was one who had done more than put away food and a little savings for the misfortune which living prophets had warned would come.
 He had begun to prepare his heart to be worthy of the Lord’s help which he knew he would in the near future need.
 When I asked his wife on the day he lost his job if she was worried, she said with cheerfulness in her voice, “No, we’ve just come from the bishop’s office.
 We are full-tithe payers.”
 Now, it is still too early to tell, but I felt assured as they seemed to be assured: “Things will work out.”
 Tragedy did not erode their faith; it tested it and strengthened it.
 And the feeling of peace the Lord has promised has already been delivered in the midst of the storm.
 Other miracles are sure to follow.